 - Finish the Dish.
 Drizzle or brush the dressing over the bok choy.
 Garnish with sesame seeds, and serve warm.

 Tips for Success

-- Substitute Large Bok Choy: You can also make this dish with full-sized bok choy.
-Just trim off the tough stem ends, and cut the bok choy into segments about 3 inches long.
+- Substitute Large Bok Choy: You can make this dish with full-sized bok choy, but trim off the tough stem ends and cut the bok choy into segments about 3 inches long.
 You’ll end up with more of a stir-fry.

 - Cut the Heat: Not a fan of spicy sriracha?
 Try using sweet chili sauce instead!
 It brings its own special touch of sweetness, as well.

 Wondering what to serve with bok choy?
-I recommend Asian flavors to go with the savory dressing in this recipe.
-Here are some easy, homemade Asian recipes to try!
+I recommend the following Asian-inspired recipes to go with the savory dressing:

 - Chicken Thighs: Perfectly sticky, caramelized, and drool-worthy, these Asian Glazed Air Fryer Chicken Thighs are a family favorite!